Ground Mustard vs Mustard Powder: Key Differences, Uses & Substitutions

 Ground Mustard

-Ground mustard is typically made by grinding whole brown or black mustard seeds into a coarse powder.
-It retains much of the seed’s natural oils and aromatic compounds, giving it that bold, sinus-clearing punch.
+Ground mustard is made by grinding whole brown or black mustard seeds into a coarse powder.
+This retains natural oils and aromatic compounds, creating a bold, sinus-clearing punch.

 Ground Mustard Processing